ygeunkim/somanomaly/README.md

 -m  Threshold method - ztest (default), mean, quantile, radius, inv_som, kmeans, hclust, unitkmeans
 ```

+In case of `ztest` of `-m`, you can specify quantile simultaneously.
+The default is `.9`.
+If you give, for instance, `-m ztest,0.95`, you can use 0.95 chi-squared quantile.

 #### Plot

 You can see the following plots if writing each parameter.